 Why was the Hawley Smoot Tariff important?
 The Hawley Smoot Tariff seriously backfired.
 It was important due to its impact on foreign trade.
 American products were too expensive to buy in Europe, and restricted trade.
 The loss of exports intensified the impact of the Great Depression.

-Facts about Hawley Smoot Tariff
+Hawley Smoot Tariff